typed-ember/ember-cli-typescript/rfcs/1158-type-stability.md

 -   removing an exported symbol, since users' existing imports will stop working.
 This is a breaking for value exports (`let`, `const`, `class`, `function`) independent of types, but removing exported `interface`, `type` alias, or `namespace` declarations is breaking as well.

-    This includes changing a previously type-and-value export such as `export class` to either --
+    This includes changing a previously type-and-value export such as `export class` to either—

     -   a type-only export, since the export in the value namespace has been removed: